mesosphere/dcos-commons/frameworks/kafka/README.md

 1. The scheduler process will be restarted with the new configuration, and will validate any detected changes.
 1. If the detected changes pass validation, the relaunched Scheduler will deploy the changes by sequentially relaunching affected tasks as described above.

-To see a full list of available options, run `dcos package describe --config kafka` in the CLI, or browse the Apache Kafka install dialog in the DC/OS Dashboard.
+To see a full list of available options, run `dcos package describe --config kafka` in the CLI, or browse the Apache Kafka install dialog in the DC/OS web interface.

 ### Adding a Node
 The service deploys `BROKER_COUNT` tasks by default.
 This may be customized at initial deployment or after the cluster is running.
 Shrinking the cluster is not supported.